-It only took minutes to load all the vehicles and passengers onto the ferry, and it was inexpensive, too–under $30 for the car and two adults.
+It only took minutes to load all the vehicles and passengers onto the ferry (under $30 for the car and two adults).
 We left Griante behind and made our way across Lake Como on this spectacular day.
 My mother was beside herself, and was just so happy to be seeing all the gorgeous sights.
 Click HERE to watch a video clip of our view from the ferry.

 We could see Bellagio more clearly as we drew closer.

 As we were almost ready to dock, I pointed to The Grand Hotel Villa Serbelloni, the farthest yellow building to the left, and told my mother, “There’s our hotel.”
 (Click the photo below.)

 Don’t miss another post!
 Sign up for my free subscription HERE, but make sure to look for the

 Feedburner confirmation email or you’ll get nothing, nada, niente and zippo in your mailbox!